raibarra04/raibarra04/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as a Software Developer
+- 🔭 I’m currently working as a Full-Stack Software Developer using Vue.js and PHP
-- 🌱 I’m currently learning about Operating Systems
+- 🌱 I’m currently learning Terraform
-- 💬 Ask me about learning Vue.js
+- 💬 Ask me about cooking
 - ⚡ Fun fact: I love competitive swimming and rock climbing